 Woodland carbon projects contribute to just one of a hierarchy of actions that can help to combat the effects of climate change.
-However, before considering carbon sequestration projects individuals, businesses and other organisations need to
+Before considering carbon sequestration projects, organisations need to

-The Code sets out design and management requirements for voluntary UK based projects that aim to sequester carbon through woodland creation.
+The Code sets out requirements for voluntary UK based projects that aim to sequester carbon through woodland creation.

 - carbon sequestration and emissions for new woodland creation, within the woodland boundary

-- woodland created by planting and natural regeneration (where some intervention is necessary to establish woodland)
+- whether established by planting and natural regeneration

-- carbon sequestration and emissions under various management regimes from frequent clearfelling to minimum intervention woodland.
+- under various management regimes from minimum intervention woodland to regular clearfelling.

 - emissions outside the woodland boundary as a result of the project going ahead